February 21, 2023Review Recipe

 Fun science experiments were conducted at Carver Labs.
 The guests made slime (a simple formula of water, Borax, white glue, and food coloring), which was one of their favorite activities.

 They also experimented with explosive “elephant toothpaste”—a safe, but potentially messy activity.
 (Thankfully, each guest had their own tray to use for each experiment.)
 Food coloring was used in another lab experiment where color mixing was involved.

 No science party would be complete without an experiment involving vinegar and baking soda.
-The boys were amazed that combining the two in a plastic bottle could produce carbon dioxide and blow up a balloon.
+The kids were amazed that combining the two in a plastic bottle could produce carbon dioxide and blow up a balloon.
 They were even more surprised to feel the endothermic reaction take place and see how heavy the balloon was.

-To carry this theme to the desserts, we had a professional design us an unbelievable cake.
+To carry this theme to the desserts, we had a professional design an unbelievable cake.
 Elements from the printables were incorporated into the fondant designs as well as cool laboratory essentials like beakers and flasks.
 I love how Christina made my son’s age and name into a new birthday element to use on the cake.
-In addition, cupcakes were served, topped with incredibly crafted fondant toppers and the cake was a party staple.
+In addition, cupcakes were served, topped with incredibly crafted fondant toppers, and the cake was a party staple.
 Additionally, there were white chocolate-covered pretzel thermometers and milk chocolate frogs.

 “Toxic” caramel apples added an exciting option.

 We are pretty positive that every science party needs “The Periodic Table of Donuts.”
 Green Mountain Mini Baked sent an awesome assortment of baked mini donuts to coordinate with our party colors.